Accredited by the Commission on Dental Education of the American Dental Association.

 - See a faculty advisor from the Health-Related Professions area prior to registering for classes and obtain faculty approval to register.

-- Complete all required remedial and developmental courses prior to enrolling in the Dental Assisting program.
+- Complete all required remedial and developmental courses in reading and writing prior to completion of the Dental Assisting program.

-A student who has completed the above referenced requirements and has maintained an overall 2.0 GPA, excluding remedial and developmental courses, is eligible to apply for the Dental Assisting Program.
-To apply to the Dental Assisting Program, the student must complete and return to the Dental Assisting Program Director a “Request for Admission to the Dental Assisting Program” form.
+A student who has completed the above referenced requirements and has maintained an overall 2.0 GPA, excluding remedial and developmental courses, is eligible to enroll in Dental Assisting courses.
+To enroll in Dental Assisting courses, the student must complete and return to the Dental Assisting Program director a “Request for Enrollment in the Dental Assisting Program” form.
 The student should attach to the form a current transcript of all college courses taken.

-- A student must appear for a personal interview with the Dental Assisting Advisory Committee whose membership consists of:
+- Students enrolled in Dental Assisting courses will be endorsed by the Dental Assisting Advisory Committee whose membership consists of:

 - Representatives from the local communities of interest.